Large Language Model Prompt Engineering for Creative Content

 Think of it like fitting clothes in a suitcase--you want to pack as much value as possible into the limited space.

-Now that we get the basics, let's dig into another aspect of prompt engineering...
+Now that we get the basics, let's dig into some specific methods for applying prompt engineering to creative content...

 Prompt Engineering Techniques for Creative Content

-Alright, so, you wanna make ai really sing?
+Alright, so, you wanna make AI really sing?
 Prompt engineering is where it's at!
-It's all about figuring out how to talk to these llms so they actually give you what you want.
+It's all about figuring out how to talk to these LLMs so they actually give you what you want.
+These techniques build on the fundamentals we just covered.

-This is basically asking the ai to do something without showing it any examples.
+Zero-Shot Prompting: This is basically asking the AI to do something without showing it any examples.
 Kinda like throwing it in the deep end, right?
 For instance, you could ask it to "write a haiku about autumn," and it'll just... do it.
+A more complex creative task might be asking it to "generate a surrealist poem inspired by the feeling of déjà vu."
+While many LLMs can handle this, the output quality can vary wildly.
+It's considered zero-shot because no specific examples of surrealist poems or déjà vu poems were provided.
+This can be hit or miss; sometimes the AI just doesn't "get" what you're after, leading to generic or irrelevant output.

 Advanced Prompting Strategies